albertopiras/nodejs-file-censure/README.md

 By the way if you load a file of 6 KB, NodeJS will "divide" your file in 6 parts and censure your word in each of them.

 TODO_IMPROVE this first description

+Under performance comparision folder you will find two example of file reading ad censuring one specific word.
+The first example will read synchronously the file, and it will censure desired words.

+the second example will use the stream approach of this project.

+I'll see that with a very big file (over 20MB) the stream approach is faster

 ### How do I get set up? ###